 Family history is a risk factor, too.
 If someone in the family has had sudden cardiac arrest, there may be a genetic problem to consider.

 Not every child who experienced sudden cardiac arrest falls into a risk category, or they do and don’t know it.
-Educating parents on what to look for is one way to prevent SCA in children.
+Educating parents on what to look for is one way to prevent cardiac arrest in children.

-What are the signs and symptoms of sudden cardiac arrest?
+What are signs of cardiac arrest in children?

 Despite the name, about 30 to 50 percent of children do exhibit warning signs before they arrest.
 Often, people don’t understand them, so they ignore them.